-second — Extract second values from datetime values.
+second — Extract second components from datetime values with MATLAB-compatible output shapes.

-second extracts the second component from a datetime scalar or array and returns the result as doubles with the same shape as the input.
-Fractional seconds are preserved when the datetime stores sub-second precision.
+second extracts the seconds component from datetime scalars or arrays and returns doubles with the same shape as the input.
+Fractional seconds are preserved when sub-second precision exists.

 How second works